Landon Pearson

-As an author
+Career

 Her book, Children of Glasnost (1990) described growing up in the Soviet Union, and how that changed as Russian society became more open.
 A second book, Letters from Moscow, a selection of her personal correspondence while living in Moscow while her husband was the Canadian ambassador to the Soviet Union, was published in 2003.
 Most recently in 2010, in collaboration with Judy Finlay PhD, Pearson published Tibacimowin: A Gathering of Stories, which gathered and translated oral history stories from members of some Ontario First Nations elders peoples.

 She was also served as a board member for the First Nations Child and Family Caring Society advocating for culturally based equity for First Nations children and reconciliation based education for all children in Canada.

-Child advocate
+Activism

 In 1974 she cofounded Children Learning for Living, a prevention program in children's mental health.
 It operated for 23 years through the Ottawa Board of Education until 1998.

 Pearson was a school trustee in both Canada and India; and has been involved in community-based programs such as Mobile Creches for Working Mothers' Children, a child care service for the children of nomadic construction workers in New Delhi and Bombay.